enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/parameters.rst

 A second file exists, named JQM_ROOT/conf/jqm.properties.
 It is used specifically for database-specific bootstrap parameters, and is only useful in very specific use cases.
 It can be - and should be - safely deleted otherwise.
 The parameters are:

-* com.enioka.jqm.jdbc.tablePrefix: a prefix to add to all table names (if value is "MARSU_", tables will be named MARSU_HISTORY, MARSU_NODE...).
+* com.enioka.jqm.jdbc.tablePrefix: a prefix to add to all table names (if value is "MARSU\_", tables will be named MARSU_HISTORY, MARSU_NODE...).
 Default is empty.
 * com.enioka.jqm.jdbc.datasource: JNDI name of the datasource from resource.xml to use as the main JQM database connection.
 Default is jdbc/jqm.
 * com.enioka.jqm.jdbc.allowSchemaUpdate: should not be used in normal operations.

+Finally, it is possible to change the JQM listening interface (for web services and GUI) by adding `-D"com.enioka.jqm.interface=0.0.0.0"` (or any other value) inside the `JAVA_OPTS` environment variable.
+If not set, the normal interface choice is done (by choosing all interfaces corresponding to the node's DNS parameter).
+This is mostly useful in container deployments - inside the official images, this parameter is always set to 0.0.0.0.

 **Changes to bootstrap files require an engine restart**.